 Breeding Bird Surveys

-Point count surveys at the mid-elevation, northern hardwood study sites at Underhill State Park and Lye Brook Wilderness showed similar species composition, with a total of 50 and 48 species, respectively.
-The number of individual birds detected at UNSP in 2016 increased to above the 25-year average, and while species richness also increased, it remained slightly below average.
-At Lye Brook, both species richness and the number of individual birds detected increased to the second highest recorded in the count's 15-year history.
-Despite these increases, the long-term trends for both number of individuals and species richness have declined slightly at both sites (Figure 22).
+Surveys at the mid-elevation, northern hardwood study sites at Underhill State Park and Lye Brook Wilderness showed similar species composition, with a total of 50 and 49 species detected over all survey years, respectively.
+In 2017, the number of individual birds and species richness declined at both UNSP and LBWA, continuing the long-term downward trends for both these metrics (Figure 22).
+The long-term trends for both number of individuals and species richness have declined slightly at both sites (Figure 22).

 Long Term Trends

-Underhill State Park – Total number of individuals and species richness increased from 2015, with 57 individuals of 20 species recorded, including a Ruby-crowned Kinglet and Yellow-bellied Flycatcher, both new for the survey.
-Among the nine most common species, only four were above the 25-year mean, and five were below.
-Overall, counts of Ovenbird and Black-throated Green Warbler increased; while the long-term trend for Hermit Thrush, the Vermont state bird, remained relatively flat (Figure 23).
-These results echo the broader, 25-year trends observed for these three species in the statewide Vermont FBMP dataset, in which both Black-throated Green Warbler and Ovenbird significantly increased, while Hermit Thrush showed no trend (Faccio et al. 2017).
-A single Canada Warbler was detected in 2016, the first since 2013; this species is declining at a rate of 4.36% annually (r2=0.668), representing the sharpest decline among the nine most commonly detected species.
+Underhill State Park – Total number of individuals and species richness decreased from 2016, with 53 individuals of 14 species recorded, including a Swainson’s thrush, the first since 2009.
+Among the nine most common species, five were above the 26-year mean, and four were below.
+Overall, 2017 counts of Ovenbird and Black-throated Green Warbler were the same as 2016; while the long-term trend for Hermit Thrush, Vermont’s State bird, remained relatively flat (Figure 23).
+These results reflect the broader, 26-year trends observed for these three species in the statewide Vermont FBMP dataset, in which both Black-throated Green Warbler and Ovenbird significantly increased, while Hermit Thrush showed no trend (Faccio et al. 2017).
+A single Canada Warbler was again detected in 2017; this species is declining at a rate of 4.13% annually (R2=0.634), representing the sharpest decline among the nine most commonly detected species.

-The phenology study initiated by VCE in 2016 will shed light on the impact of climate change on migratory birds but they still face challenges from other anthropogenic stressors.
-Among these are habitat degradation and loss due to development, land use change, acid precipitation and other atmospheric pollutants.
-In addition, migratory species, whether short-distance or long-distance Neotropical migrants, have declined across Vermont forests, while year-round residents showed no trend (Faccio et al. 2017).
-This suggests that migratory species face additional limiting factors, both on their wintering grounds and during migratory stopover that could be impacting populations.
+It is unknown which of the many anthropogenic stressors (e.g., habitat degradation and loss due to development, land use change, acid precipitation and other atmospheric pollutants, or changing climatic conditions) may be contributing to these population trends, but it is likely all have had impacts.
+In addition, migratory species, whether short- or long-distance Nearctic-Neotropical migrants, have declined across Vermont forests, while year-round residents showed no trend (Faccio et al. 2017).
+This suggests that migratory species face additional limiting factors, both on their wintering grounds and during migratory stopovers that could be impacting populations.
 Continued data collection and comparison with survey data from other ecologically similar sites will be necessary to fully elucidate population trends of various species at these sites.

 - Blondel, J., C. Ferry, and B. Frochot.
 1981.
 Point counts with unlimited distance.
 Pp. 414-420, In C. John Ralph and J. Michael Scott (Eds.).
 Estimating numbers of terrestrial birds.
 Studies in Avian Biology 6: 630pp.